The Projects and Construction Review: Belgium

 With regard to basic liabilities relating to a construction contract, the liability for hidden defects and the decennial liability must be mentioned.
 In addition, general rules of contractual responsibility apply.

-Decennial liability under Belgian law, although based on Article 1792 of the Civil Code, is a contractual liability, relating to the safety and stability of immovable works.
-If the safety or the stability of these immovable works is affected or endangered by a defect, a designer or contractor can be held liable for its consequences for 10 years.
-It is not possible to limit or contract out of this decennial liability as it is part of Belgian public policy.
+Decennial liability under Belgian law, although based on Article 1792 of the Civil Code, is a contractual liability relating to the safety and stability of immovable works.
+If the safety or the stability of these immovable works are affected or endangered by a defect, a designer or contractor can be held liable for its consequences for 10 years.
+It is not possible to limit or contract out of this decennial liability, as it is part of Belgian public policy.

 However, liability for hidden defects constitutes an autonomous ground for (contractual) liability.
 Contrary to decennial liability, it is possible to contract out of the application of the liability for hidden defects.
 Under Belgian law, this liability ends 10 years after acceptance of the work, but it is not uncommon to limit this period, for example, to one or two years.
 However, to the extent that a hidden defect triggers decennial liability, an exoneration or limitation of liability for hidden defects will have no effect.

 Generally, where liability caps are present, these include a general limitation on liability (with certain exclusions) and often a cap on any delay and performance-liquidated damages, depending on the nature of the project.